Charles Edward Timbs

 Mr. Timbs was a fixture at the Walmart in Lebanon, socializing and people watching.
 He loved live country music and travelling to enjoy the hills and trees of Tennessee.
 He was a devoted father, brother, grandfather and great-grandfather and was loved by many.
 He retired from AVCO after 25 years.

-Mr. Timbs is survived by his daughter, Cathy Corley; grandchildren, Chris Mahan, Robert Sircy, Mary Jo Sircy, Salina (Brandon) Marshall, Kim Paul, Chad Corley; 14 great-grandchildren; brothers, Paul Timbs, James Howard (Barbara) Timbs; and several nieces and nephews.
+Mr. Timbs is survived by his daughter, Cathy Corley; stepchildren, Timmy (Debbie) Hill, Greg Hill; grandchildren, Chris (Joy) Mahan, Robert Sircy, Mary Jo Sircy, Salina (Brandon) Marshall, Kim Paul, Chad Corley; 14 great-grandchildren; brothers, Paul Timbs, James Howard (Barbara) Timbs; and several nieces and nephews.

-He is preceded in death by his daughter, Paulette Rose Draper; grandsons, Garrett Paul and Charles Jackson Marshall; parents, Pauline Graham and Charles “Elmer” Timbs; and stepmother, Vester Timbs.
+He is preceded in death by his daughter, Paulette Rose Draper; grandson,s Garrett Paul and Charles Jackson Marshall; parents, Pauline Graham and Charles “Elmer” Timbs; and stepmother, Vester Timbs.

 Sellars Funeral Home in Lebanon is in charge of arrangements, 615-444-9393.